 For record shopping, visit Rough Trade in Williamsburg or Greenpoint favorites Permanent Records, Academy Records and Earwax.
 Inside the MiniMall at 232 Bedford Ave. (where you’ll find some of the neighborhood’s best shopping) is the book store Spoonbill and Sugartown.
 Comic fans will enjoy Desert Island.
 Speaking of the MiniMall, newcomer Shops at 240 Kent has many great stores all under one roof, and without the crowds.

 Vintage furniture and houseware shoppers will be in heaven in Williamsburg.
-Ugly Luggage is our go-to place for antique furniture and house-ware items.
-Plus, their prices are a steal.
 RePop has beautiful mid-century modern furniture, but the prices can be steep.
-Junk has two locations on Driggs Ave. — just blocks away from each other — with over 10,000 square feet of space filled with lamps, sofas, dishes, clothes, and everything vintage you can imagine.
+Junk on Driggs Ave. has over 10,000 square feet of space filled with lamps, sofas, dishes, clothes, and everything vintage you can imagine.
 Brooklyn Reclamation is worth a visit too.

 Strawser & Smith is your one-stop shop for high-end home furnishings: “The building, from the 1920s, features exposed floor joists on the ceiling, raw and polished concrete slab floors, and a well patinated interior brick wall… We see the Industrial Age and Modernism as part of the same aesthetic fabric.”
 You get the point.

 If you need new knives, cast-iron pans, or dish towels, visit Whisk for a much more personal experience than Bed, Bath and Beyond.

 Now get that credit card out and go!

 You should be.
 You’ve been packing it in.
 Drop those bags off.
 Then, take a nap or have sex.
 Preferably both.